Anksharskarp/Anksharskarp.github.io/documentation/components.md

 1.65 seconds; a fail-safe also releases the page if setup stalls.
 A late document load cannot reopen an intro whose initial fail-safe has already expired.

+The Tools page uses a separate `assets/js/tools/workspace.js` entry point, chosen by the shared renderer.
+It does not initialize homepage components.
+Equation parsing, integration, and analysis remain independent of the browser UI; rendering and interaction modules consume their results.
+Follow this boundary for future utilities.
+See [Tools](tools.md) for the module map and extension procedure.

 For a new component:

 1. Render useful baseline HTML in its template.